-When a new SwiftUI project is created in Xcode using the Multiplatform App template, Xcode generates a number of different files and folders which form the basis of the project, and on which the finished app will eventually be built.
+When a new SwiftUI project is created in Xcode using the Multiplatform App template, Xcode generates a collection of files and folders that form the basis of the project and on which the finished app will eventually be built.

-Although it is not necessary to know in detail about the purpose of each of these files when beginning with SwiftUI development, each of them will become useful as you progress to developing more complex applications.
-This chapter will provide a brief overview of each element of a basic Xcode project structure.
+Although it is not necessary to know in detail about the purpose of each of these files when beginning with SwiftUI development, each of them will become useful as you develop more complex applications.
+This chapter will briefly overview each basic Xcode SwiftUI project structure element.

 Creating an Example Project

-If you have not already done so, it may be useful to create a sample project to review while working through this chapter.
+If you have not already done so, creating a sample project to review may be helpful while working through this chapter.
 To do so, launch Xcode and, on the welcome screen, select the option to create a new project.
 On the resulting template selection panel, select the Multiplatform tab followed by the App option before proceeding to the next screen:

 On the project options screen, name the project DemoProject.
-Click Next to proceed to the final screen, choose a suitable filesystem location for the project and click on the Create button.
+Click Next to proceed to the final screen, choose a suitable filesystem location for the project, and click the Create button.

 The DemoProjectApp.swift File